The digital transformation of supply chain engagement

 Improving the Customer Experience

-One goal of this transformation of supply chain focus is to improve customer engagement the evolution of their requirements.
+One goal of this transformation of supply chain focus is to improve customer engagement with the evolution of their requirements.
 The change in this experience should be noted in two ways.

 The first improvement is in visibility.
 “What we find with most of our clients is that they need better access to the Supply Chain in its entirety,” said Jones.
 “Starting with demand planning, through Asset Management and ending with reverse logistics – the visibility is limited due to the multiple systems [lacking full integration] and handoffs embedded within the process.’
 One of our key components in supply chain focus, especially from a digital aspect, is to create visibility throughout the supply chain.
 Visibility can be something as menial as transportation stats to enable route optimization, or it can be something more aligned to their output as an organization, such as getting digital feedback from integrated Warehouse Management Systems.”